mayitaq2030-png/Health-Insurance-Report-SaaS.github.io/README.md

 ### Executive Summary:

 <p align ="justify"> This project presents a comprehensive analysis of a 100-policy insurance portfolio in the U.S. market, covering Life, Auto, SME (Small and Medium Enterprises), Home, and Travel lines of business.
 The analysis revealed a collection efficiency of 85.1% and a cancellation (churn) rate of 35%.
-Through an interactive dashboard inspired by Power BI, a total of $10,870 USD in revenue leakage was identified.
+Through an interactive dashboard, a total of $10,870 USD in revenue leakage was identified.
 Consequently, a strategic roadmap was designed to mitigate default risks and improve operational quality in policy issuance. </p>

 ### Business Problem: